DestinE-Climate-DT/AQUA/docs/sphinx/source/drop.rst

 A ``-s`` option to call the run via container instead of using the local installation.

 .. warning ::

-    Use with caution - this script rapidly submits tens of job to the SLURM scheduler!
+    Use with caution.
+This script rapidly submits tens of jobs to the SLURM scheduler!